jianzhnie/CyberAttackSimulator/docs/source/agent_training.rst

 ######################

-From Exported YawningTitanRun
+From Exported CyberAttackRun
 *****************************

-If you have a .zip file that was generated using the YawningtitanRun class, it can be imported into your CyberAttackSim environment by using the :func:`~yawning_titan.yawning_titan_run.YawningTitanRun.import_from_export` function:
+If you have a .zip file that was generated using the CyberAttackRun class, it can be imported into your CyberAttackSim environment by using the :func:`~cyberattacksim.cyberattacksim_run.CyberAttackRun.import_from_export` function:

 .. code:: python

-    from yawning_titan.yawning_titan_run import YawningTitanRun
+    from cyberattacksim.cyberattacksim_run import CyberAttackRun

-    yt_run = YawningTitanRun.import_from_export(
+    yt_run = CyberAttackRun.import_from_export(
         exported_zip_file_path=<path to your .zip file>
     )